isa-group/SLA4OAI-ResearchSpecification/Specification.md

 ```
 {
-   "swagger": "2.0",
+   "openapi": "3.0.2",
    "info":{
       "title": "Swagger Petstore (Simple)",
-      "description": "A sample API that uses a petstore as an example to demonstrate features in the swagger-2.0 specification",
+      "description": "A sample API that uses a petstore as an example to demonstrate features in the OpenAPI specification",
       "version": "1.0.0",
       "x-sla": "./petstore-plans.yml"
    }